martinber/noaa-apt/README.md

 Those docker images you are seeing are the environments I use to build cross-platform binaries.
 Don't be afraid, you don't need docker for building for yourself.
-Anyways you should use the pre built binaries.
+Also you can use the pre built binaries.